Qorvo/qpg-openthread/general/thread_validation.md

     > dataset channel 15
     Done
-    > dataset panid 0xf000d
+    > dataset panid 0xf00d
     Done

 In the below examples the latter, newer and more extensive dataset api will be used

 ## Forming a Thread network

 To form a first Thread network we will use two devices.
-The first, more capable, device will fulfill the _Leader_ role, will act as _Commissioner_ and also, albeit very shortly as a parent.
+The first, more capable, device will fulfill the _Leader_ role, will act as *Commissioner* and also, albeit very shortly as a parent.

 The first device needs to be build as follows

     make -f examples/Makefile-<platform> COMMISSIONER=1 JOINER=1 DHCP6_CLIENT=1 DHCP6_SERVER=1

-Note the explicit enabling of the _Commissioner_ role through `COMMISSIONER=1`.
+Note the explicit enabling of the *Commissioner* role through `COMMISSIONER=1`.
 It is very important that the `<platform>-ot-cli-ftd` executable is programmed on the device under test.

 The second device can be less capable